store2be/store2be.github.io/_posts/2017-05-24-announcing-papers.md

 ## Epilogue

-If you read this far, we'd be really interested in feedback on our endeavour and on the code if you have some.
-Just shoot us an email at tech@store2be.com :)

 For comprehensive documentation, you can head to the [README](https://github.com/store2be/pape-rs/README.md).

 This is of course all open source, released under the MIT license, and [available on Github](https://github.com/store2be/pape-rs).
 We are very much open to contributions.